-Corpo orate Governance Council recommendation Where a box below is ticked, we have followed the recommendation in full for the whole of the period above.
+Corporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: PRIN CIPLE 1 - LAY SOLID FOUNDATIONS FOR MANAGEMENT AND O /ERSIGHT 1.1 A listed entity should have and disclose a board charter setting out: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management. ○ On page 3 under 'Roles and responsibilities and we have disclosed a copy of our board charter at: www.westpac.com.au/corpgov - 1.2 A listed entity should: (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
-On page 6 under 'Appointment of Directors' and page 16 under 'Fit and Proper Person assessments'. - 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
-On page 6 under 'Appointment of Directors' and page 8 under 'Board assessment of management performance'. - 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
-On page 11 under 'Role of the Company Secretary'. -
+Our reasons for not doing so are:5 PRINC CIPLE 1 - LAY SOLID FOUNDATIONS FOR MANAGEMENT AND O /ERSIGHT 1.1 A listed entity should have and disclose a board charter setting out: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
+1.2 A listed entity should: (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director. ☑ On page 6 under 'Appointment of Directors' and page 16 under 'Fit and Proper Person assessments'.
+1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment. ☐ On page 6 under 'Appointment of Directors' and page 8 under 'Board assessment of management performance'. - 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board. ☑ On page 11 under 'Role of the Company Secretary'.

-&lt;sup>4 Tick the box in this column only if you have followed the relevant recommendation in full for the whole of the period above.
+4 Tick the box in this column only if you have followed the relevant recommendation in full for the whole of the period above.
 Where the recommendation has a disclosure obligation attached, you must insert the location where that disclosure has been made, where indicated by the line with "insert location" underneath.
 If the disclosure in question has been made in your corporate governance statement, you need only insert "our corporate governance statement".
 If the disclosure has been made in your annual report, you should insert the page number(s) of your annual report (eg "pages 10-12 of our annual report").
 If the disclosure has been made on your website, you should insert the URL of the web page where the disclosure has been made or can be accessed (eg "www.entityname.com.au/corporate governance/charters/").

-&lt;sup>5 If you have followed all of the Council's recommendations in full for the whole of the period above, you can, if you wish, delete this column from the form and re-format it.
+5 If you have followed all of the Council's recommendations in full for the whole of the period above, you can, if you wish, delete this column from the form and re-format it.